 Client: Infraculture; Studio: Love&Partners; Creative Director, Designer, Namer: Derek Love; Partners: Ashley Melisse Abess, Alexander Cohen; Web Developer: Daria Riabchenko; Typefaces: Audree, Balance; Years: 2013 to 2017.

-The identity stays simple and direct.
-The environment follows the same logic.
-Clean forms.
-Quiet typography.
-A layout that helps people move through the terminal with ease.
-After the redesign, Orion rose to the top position among fixed base operators in the Miami metro area according to Aviation International News.
+Orion Jet Center’s aging terminal and dated identity were limiting its presence.
+At Love&Partners, I worked with architects, interior designers, and contractors to rebuild the experience from the ground up.
+The goal was clarity.
+A space and a system that feel confident and modern.
+The identity is simple and direct.
+The environment follows the same logic, using clean forms, quiet typography, and clear layouts that help people move through the terminal with ease.
+After the redesign, Orion rose to the top position among fixed base operators in the Miami metro area, according to Aviation International News.

 Client: Orion Jet Center; Studio: Love&Partners; Creative Director, Designer: Derek Love; Typeface: Ideal Sans; Photography: Joe Fletcher; Years: 2012 to 2016.

 Derek Love is a creative director and designer based in New York.
 His work sits at the intersection of visual and verbal design, built on research and shaped through narrative.
 He is drawn to clarity, reduction, and typographic discipline, and he treats design as a way to bring order, coherence, and meaning to complex environments.
 Derek has worked across brand identity, experience design, publication design, and environmental systems for commercial and cultural clients.
 His practice reflects a belief in sustainable ideas that outlast trends, and he approaches each project as a chance to uncover a clear point of view.
 Typography remains a constant thread in his work.
 He uses it to set tone, guide rhythm, and give form to ideas.
 He has held roles at Pentagram, Milton Glaser, Lippincott, and his former independent practice, Love & Partners.
-He now serves as Senior Creative Director at Verizon, where he leads a team of designers, writers, and creative specialists.
-Derek values the work of building and supporting creative teams.
-He enjoys mentoring, helping others sharpen their craft, and creating conditions where people can do focused, confident work.
-He often represents the creative vision of his teams to partners and executives, translating ideas in ways that move projects forward and create positive impact for the brand.
-Derek’s work has been recognized by Communication Arts, Graphis, and Print Magazine, and he is a recipient of the Steven Heller Design Research Award.
-He earned his master’s degree from the School of Visual Arts.

 Site Design: Derek Love; Development: Derek and Kateryna Love; Platform: Webflow; Typeface: Neue Haas Grotesk Medium;

-Last updated: November 29, 2025.
-Contact: Email, Linkedin, Are.na; © 2025 Derek Love.
+Last updated: January 5, 2026.
+Contact: Email, Linkedin, Are.na; © 2026 Derek Love.